pbzona/offensive-ai-speak/README.md

 # offensive-ai-speak

-A catalog of offensive AI speak — the tells, tics, and turns of phrase that give it away.
+Shit that AI does that is annoying and should not do but it does it anyways

 ### Phrases